Recipe Overview

 Paper towel being placed on top of tofu.

 Place a heavy can or cast iron frying pan on top of that.
-You’ve created your own tofu press.
+You’ve created your own tofu press!
 Allow the tofu to drain for a half hour or so.

 Cast iron pan set on top of baking sheet, pressing tofu.

-While the tofu is draining, prep the vegetables.
-Peel the carrots and slice them evenly.
+Prep the vegetables.
+While the tofu is draining, peel the carrots and slice them evenly.
 Cut the onion and bell pepper into approximately one inch chunks.
 Separate the broccoli into evenly sized florets and rinse it well.

-Roasting Tip
+Roasting Tip #1

 When roasting vegetables for any recipe, it’s best if they are quite dry.
 Excess moisture produces steam in a hot oven and instead of roasting, the vegetables will steam.
 They’ll still taste good but won’t have the great texture you’re looking for.